-It wasn’t long before my life was stable and secure again.
-My schedule at the salon was steadily booked which brought in an abundant income.
-I had moved into a three bedroom townhouse all by myself and still drove a brand new car.
-I had the latest tablets and phones (that I somehow justified by saying they were for my business.)
-My travel opportunities and the time I had to spend with the people I loved decreased as my obligation to making money and maintaining my material possessions increased.
+My travel opportunities and the time I had to spend with the people I loved decreased as my obligation to maintaining my material possessions and new lifestyle increased.
 Over time, I had become bound to the salon that had once made me feel so free.

-Every step I took tied me tighter to the material life I was creating.
+Every step I took tied me tighter to the material lifestyle I was creating.
 I knew if I kept going, one day very soon, turning around or changing direction would no longer be an option.

 Indefinite World Travel

 While backpacking through Europe I had met countless people traveling for months and even years at a time.
 They had walked away from their routines, their jobs, and their stuff– opting for a life of freedom, exploration and adventure.

 At first, I wrote these long-term travelers off as gap year teenagers with wealthy parents.
 I was jealous of them.
 If they were in their mid-twenties or early thirties, I decided they must not have “real jobs,” they must not be as established as I was, their lives must not be as awesome as mine was.
 I judged them.
 Every time I made an excuse as to why I couldn’t travel like them, I met someone new who proved me wrong.
 Finally, I decided to JUST GO!

 I spent TWO YEARS selling ALL of my belongings, paying off debt, saving money, building up airline miles, researching destinations, preparing to work on the road, dissolving my salon business and gracefully untangling myself from all other stateside obligations.